cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 The :any:`xloil.ExcelGUI.attach_pane` call creates a task pane with the specified name.
-If ``pane`` is a *type* which inherits from `QWidget`, it is constructed (on the Qt thread, see below) and placed in a :any:`xloil.gui.pyqt5.QtThreadTaskPane` then attached to the Excel window.
+If ``pane`` is a *type* which inherits from `QWidget`, it is constructed (on the Qt thread, see below) and placed in a :any:`xloil.gui.qtpy.QtThreadTaskPane` then attached to the Excel window.

 To talk to your widget, it's best to set up a system of Qt `signals <https://wiki.qt.io/Qt_for_Python_Signals_and_Slots>`_ as these are thread-safe.
-(Note the `syntax differs slightly in PyQt5 <https://www.pythonguis.com/faq/pyqt5-vs-pyside2/>`_)
+(Note the `syntax differs slightly in PyQt5 <https://www.pythonguis.com/faq/pyqt5-vs-pyside2/>`_ but it is standardised by *qtpy*)

 Qt Thread-safety